 Should you wish to exercise any of the rights listed above, please contact us using the details below.

+If you want to know what Personal Data we have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
+This is known as a “subject access request”.
 All subject access requests should be made in writing and sent to the e-mail or postal addresses shown below.
 To make this as easy as possible for you, a Subject Access Request Form is available for you to use.
 You do not have to use this form, but it is the easiest way to tell us everything we need to know to respond to your request as quickly as possible.
 Please contact us to request a Subject Access Request Form if required.

+There is not normally any charge for a subject access request.
+If your request is ‘manifestly unfounded’, we may refuse to provide the requested information.
+Should any part of the request be frivolous, vexatious, unnecessarily repetitive or otherwise excessive, we may refuse to give the information or take any action requested in that part of the request, or in exceptional circumstances, a fee may be charged to cover our administrative costs in providing such information.
 We will respond to your subject access request within two weeks and, in any case, not more than one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your Personal Data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.